 Uses in Cosmetics, Soap, Ect.:

 1. Anise can be added to cold process soaps at slight trace to add natural color and exfoliation.
 Anise seed can also be added to melt and pour soap while it is melted.
-Anise seed is known for its ability to treat oily skin conditions, and is used in anti-acne soap.
+Anise seed is used for body odor and oily skin.

 2. Anise can be added to bath tea formulas.